AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Best Practices/Secure download.md

      mAliDownloader.prepare(aliyunVidSts)
     ```

-4. Prepare the download source.
+4. Select a download task.

     After the preparation, the OnPreparedListener callback is fired.
 Select a track for download.
 Sample code: